pavanuppuluri/System_Design_And_Architecture/docker_bridge.md

 - We demonstrated how to expose one of the containers to the external network.

 This demonstrates the basic use of Docker’s bridge network driver to isolate and connect containers.

+## Note

+All the microservices that are launched within the same network can communicate with each other using service name